Download digitally archived Bally Arcade tape programs

 Arcadian 4, no. 4 (Jan.
 22, 1982): 40.

-The instructions for Alien were not included in the Arcadian.
-The Winter 1982 Sourcebook describes the game as, "Shoot the alien when he crosses the screen and see how many points you can score in 100 seconds."
+The Winter 1982 Sourcebook description of this game is much more basic: it says, "Shoot the alien when he crosses the screen and see how many points you can score in 100 seconds."

 By Henry Sopko.